grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+0.93.2014.9
+- Support Enter to caption in new canvas
+- New canvas: fix alarm sound

 0.92.2014.9
 - Automatically fix broken panels when viewing the game
 - New canvas: fix clicking on finished friend game links